 One of the first vineyards planted in the Southern Mount Lofty Ranges.
 We grow all the fruit for our wine which is influenced by the sandy loam, clay and ironstone, the altitude and the cooling afternoon sea breezes.

-Enjoy a tasting at the Cellar Door or order your wine at our on-line store.
+Enjoy a tasting at the Cellar Door or Contact us to order your wine.

 "The Rowies" creates the opportunity for lovers of wine to become intimately involved with the romance of wine from bud burst to bottling.